← All Neighbourhood Guides

 Lake Promenade

-The most coveted address in Long Branch.
-Lake Promenade runs along the waterfront and provides direct lake views and access to Colonel Samuel Smith Park at its western end.
+Generally among Long Branch's most sought-after addresses.
+Lake Promenade runs along the waterfront and provides direct lake views, with Marie Curtis Park at its western end.
 Premium pricing over comparable interior streets is consistent and meaningful.
 Lot sizes and house sizes vary widely, with original cottages alongside substantial new builds.

 35th to 38th Street Corridor

-The streets in the upper-30s range form one of the most settled residential pockets in Long Branch.
+The streets in the upper-30s range include several of the quieter, more settled residential pockets in Long Branch.
 A short walk to both Lake Promenade and Lake Shore transit, with a mix of renovated bungalows and newer infill.
-Character is more consistent here than on some earlier-numbered streets closer to the creek.
+Character is more consistent here than in some other pockets of the neighbourhood.

 Lake Shore Boulevard West (south side)